hanahanj/README-Generator/README.md

   ![GitHub license](https://img.shields.io/badge/license-MIT%20License-blue.svg)

   ## Contributing
-  You can fork this project and submit push requests
+  You can fork and make pull requests

   ## Questions
   If you have any question about the repo you can contact me via jonathan.hanahan@gmail.com.